-Naturally, easier said than done.
-Naturally, we’re built to care what other people think.
-But sometimes we care too much what other people think.
+Easier said than done.
+We’re built to care what other people think.
+Sometimes we care too much about what other people think.
 And that isn’t authentic either.

-I can write this declaratively, in a paragraph or two, that you should learn not to care what other people think, but I’ve been practicing it for nearly two decades and it is hard stuff.
+I can write this declaratively, in a paragraph or two, that you should learn not to care what other people think, but I’ve been practicing for nearly two decades and this is hard stuff.
 Which sometimes rips through your relationships and community like an earthquake.
-But it does require to own you, to be authentic, and thereby live an authentic life.
+But it does require to own you, to be authentic, and therefore live an authentic life.

 So time to get started on this very important element of showing up in your homeschool.